jmiramont/benchmarks-detection-denoising/README.md

 * For Denoising: The output must be a numpy array and have the same shape as the input (an array of shape `M`x`N`).
 * For Detection: The output must be an array of `M` boolean values.

 Following this, you have to add a file with your method in the folder `src/methods`.
+This name of the file must start with `method_` and have certain content to help the benchmark to automatically discover new added methods:

+1. The file should encapsulate your method in a new class that inherits from a template called `NewMethod`.
+2. The file must include a the definition of a function `instantiate_method()` that instantiates an object of the class that represent your method.

-To make this easier, [there is a file called `method_new.py` you can use as a template.](./new_method_example/method_new.py).
+This is much easier than it sounds :).
+To make simpler, [there is a file called `method_new.py` you can use as a template.](./new_method_example/method_new.py).
+You just have to fill in the parts that implement your method.
+Let's see how to do this in the following section.

+#### 1.1 Using a template file for your method

-Let us see how to use this file.
-In the first part of the file you can either import a function with your method, or implement everything in this file:
+In the first part of the template file `method_new.py` you can either import a function with your method, or implement everything in this file:

 ```python
 from methods.MethodTemplate import MethodTemplate